getgrav/grav-learn/pages/07.cli-console/03.grav-cli-gpm/docs.md

     with the ionCube PHP Loader v4.6.1, Copyright (c) 2002-2014, by ionCube Ltd.
 ```

 If you see a reference to `(cgi-fcgi)` you will need to prefix all `bin/gpm` commands with `php-cli`.
-Alternatively you can setup an alias in your shell with something like: `alias php="php-cli"` which will ensure the **CLI** version of PHP runs from the command line.
+Alternatively, you can set up an alias in your shell with something like: `alias php="php-cli"` which will ensure the **CLI** version of PHP runs from the command line.

 ## How Does it Work?